horis233/micro-tutarials/README.md

-# micro-tutarials
+# micro-tutorials

-It is a prectice repo following https://github.com/micro-in-cn/tutorials
+It is a tutorial repo based on [micro-in-cn](https://github.com/micro-in-cn/tutorials)